scriptydev/prescripty/docs/reference/index.md

     Do not literally type out `[]` or `()`!

 !!! tip
-    Parameters in a correctly formed command might look like `/command [[option] value]` in the user interface.
+    Parameters in a correctly formed command might look similar to `/command [[option] value]` in the user interface.

 ## **Fun**